yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 To try to prevent this, we recommend reading our new [settings glossary](https://community.citra-emu.org/t/settings-glossary/768483), which together with our [recommended settings](https://community.citra-emu.org/t/recommended-settings/319349) page, should help people understand what each setting does, and what’s recommended to change.

-Moreover, to solve the problem for the users who don’t check our official channels, byte[] {{< gh-hovercard "10124" "moved the setting" >}} to the bottom of the System tab, and renamed it, ensuring that no previous configuration file will enable it again without user intervention.
+Moreover, to solve the problem for the users who don’t check our official channels, byte[] {{< gh-hovercard "10124" "moved the setting" >}} to the bottom of the `System` tab, and renamed it, ensuring that no previous configuration file will enable it again without user intervention.
 If you have a real need for extended memory layout, make sure to manually enable it again.
 Or don’t, we won’t judge you… too much.

 {{< single-title-imgs-compare
-	"You have been degraded to System settings" "./extendedbug.png"
+	"You have been relegated to System settings" "./extendedbug.png"
 	"./extendedfix.png"
 >}}

-Users reported that `IGS Classic Arcade Collection` wasn’t playable. vonchenplus investigated the cause and found the reason in audio emulation.
+Users reported that `IGS Classic Arcade Collection` wasn’t playable. vonchenplus investigated the cause and found the reason in our audio emulation.
 Apparently the game doesn’t do a very good job implementing its audio code on the Switch, and fails to initialize a new audio output session, which should return an error.
 Properly {{< gh-hovercard "10056" "returning this error as a result" >}} is enough to get the game working.